melt-umn/ableC-lvars/README.md

 }
 ```

 The `free` function is not necessary to provide in the case of non-pointer types like integers, chars, and doubles.
 If no `free` function is provided, the lattice will default to a `free` that does nothing.
 However, in the case of pointer types, especially programmer-defined structs and algebraic datatypes, `free` should free all components of any given element of the lattice's base type in order to prevent memory leaks.
-There is one exception to this: destructive lattices
+There is one exception to this: destructive lattices, which are discussed later in the guide.

 ## Part 2: Creating a Lattice